oisdk/site/posts/2019-12-14-stern-brocot.markdown

 In a future post, I might present a formalisation of these numbers in Agda.
 I also intend to look at the dyadic numbers.

+Update 26/12/2019: thanks Anton Felix Lorenzen and Joseph C. Sible for spotting some mistakes in this post.

 # References